 - Newsletter sign up form to let visitors receive email updates (e.g. via Mailchimp or ActiveCampaign)

-- Google Map to help customers get to your store, restaurant or office (if you have a physical location)
+- Google Map to help customers get to your shop, restaurant or office (if you have a brick and mortar store)

 - Blog for publishing content and attracting new visitors via search engine optimization (don’t worry if you don’t know too much about this yet – we’ll cover it in more detail down below)